 Halley – remember that the point is to avoid a difficult process for smaller customers and smaller projects; remember that the incentives are $1000-$2000 on these projects.

-Josiah – we do 1000 projects a year; please make these requirements unambiguous and easy to collect; customer are not going to share financial information for a lighting project; those questions are too invasive for most customers.
+Josiah – we do 1000 projects a year; please make these requirements unambiguous and easy to collect; customers are not going to share financial information for a lighting project; those questions are too invasive for most customers.
 KW and kWh (utility information) are usually easy to get.
 Other places are using kW and kWh

 There was no dissention on the question of whether “easily accessible” information should be a requirement.